ansys/actions/doc/source/migrations/index.rst

 - Create a changelog fragment file for each pull request using ``towncrier`` in the ``ansys/actions/doc-changelog`` action.
 - Vulnerability advisories can now be uploaded to the PyAnsys Dashboard using the ``ansys/actions/check-vulnerabilities`` action by setting the ``pyansys-dashboard-upload`` input to ``true``, together with the necessary credentials.
+- Generate a new section in ``CHANGELOG.md`` if fragment files exist using ``towncrier`` in the ``ansys/actions/doc-deploy-changelog`` action.
+  By default, it updates the CHANGELOG in the release branch and creates a pull request into the main branch with the updated CHANGELOG and deleted fragment files.

 **Breaking changes:**